ArturMoczulski/JSONRPCAssignment/README.md

 Examples
 ========

-An examplee of using the CLI front-end which is the solution to task in the assignment can be found in examples/.
+An example of using the CLI front-end which is the solution to task in the assignment can be found in examples/.
 You can run the solution by following the steps:
 1. Change directory to the root directory of the project
 2. Run: